My 6 top tips for living in halls

 I found this tip to be extremely helpful.
 I have always been friendly to the staff at my accommodation, especially the night staff.
 As well as making you feel safe, they are there to help you with whatever you need and will help you find your feet.

-And don’t forget that if you’re ever struggling, you can always talk to your Reps or Halls Manager – they’ll know how to help!
+And don’t forget that if you’re ever struggling, you can always talk to your Reps or Halls Team – they’ll know how to help.

 - Read Next